taeheej/Lightweight-Relevance-Grader-in-RAG/README.md

+### eval_v2.ipynb

-## eval_v2.ipynb shows how to evaluate finetuned Llama-3.2-1B with LM head using test dataset.
+It shows how to evaluate finetuned Llama-3.2-1B with LM head using test dataset.

 To run  this notebook, you need to install torch, datasets, and transformers.